Since September 2025, North London Hospice (NLH) has faced high demand for its community services across Barnet, Enfield and Haringey.

 While the hospice remains open to referrals, it will prioritise people who require Specialist Palliative Care in domiciliary settings, to ensure that they are seen as soon as possible.
 They are more vulnerable than those in nursing and care homes, as there is no immediate support on hand.

-Telephone advice can still be sought through the hospice's Care Coordination Centre, however, referrals cannot be accepted from nursing and care homes.
+Telephone advice can still be sought through the hospice's Care Coordination Centre, however, referrals cannot be accepted from nursing and care homes when patients are stable.

 Please note: NLH does not accept referrals solely for the purpose of completing fast track assessments as it is not the Appropriate Clinician under these circumstances.
 The responsibility for this rests with the clinician who knows them best and can articulate the rapid deterioration required to meet the fast track criteria.